jiahuan-he/SD-realtime-collaboration/README.md

 #### 4.2.
 Synchronization with `firebase`
 <img src="assets/405-SD-colab-firebase.png" alt="drawing" width="400"/>

-- Firebase Real-time database is an essential part of the implementation.
-Real-time database serves as the `state` that lives on the cloud, which takes part in `react` framework's uni-directional dataflow.
+- Firebase Realtime Database is an essential part of the implementation, which maintains the `state` on the cloud
 - User interactions trigger actions to invoke the methods to modify the `state`
   ```javascript
   firebase.database().ref('state/stocks').set(stocks);